Australian Fossil and Mineral Museum: Tyrannosaurus rex

-The main attraction for tourists and enthusiasts is the 10½ metre long and 4-metre high Tyrannosaurus rex (T.Rex) skeleton.
+The centrepiece is an 11 metre long and 4-metre high Tyrannosaurus rex (T.Rex) skeleton.
 In addition, the Museum houses Australia's largest collection of fossils in amber, fossil dinosaur eggs, and a large collection of opalised fossils.

 The Somerville Collection

-The Somerville Collection is approximately one third fossil and two-thirds mineral specimens and is features some of the finest and rarest examples of minerals from around the world and scientifically significant fossils from Australia.
+The Somerville Collection is approximately one third fossil and two-thirds mineral specimens.

-Highlights from the mineral collection include minerals from over 100 Australian mine sites, 2000 million year old garnets, as well as diamonds, sapphires, rubies, and emeralds.
-Three dinosaur skeletons are displayed as well as a sabre-tooth cat skull, dinosaur egg fossils and some of the oldest fossils of early forms of life.
-Also in the collection is an extremely rare fossilised Gecko trapped in amber between 30 and 24 million years ago. in the Oligocene epoch on the geological time scale.
+The Fossil Gallery includes specimens from every major stage of life on Earth.
+The story of life on Earth surrounds T. rex skeleton, and includes other dinosaur skeletons and fossils, a sabre tooth cat skull, Australia’s largest collection of fossils in amber, fossil dinosaur eggs, some of the oldest fossils of early forms of life, and a large collection of Australia’s unique opalised fossils.

+The specimens in the Mineral Gallery of the Somerville Collection come from mine sites around the world, making them historically significant and irreplaceable heritage items.The gallery displays a large diversity of minerals and are of exceptional crystal perfection, including rare formations, crystallised gold, raw gemstones and delicate uranium.

 The Museum houses the lifetime collection of Warren Somerville AM.
 The holder of five degrees, a part-time university lecturer for more than 20 years, a full-time teacher in the NSW TAFE for more than 25 years, and an orchardist in Orange, he has spent a lifetime building one of the world's leading private collections of minerals and fossils.
 Somerville has been collecting specimens from around the world for 60 years.
 In 2000, Warren Somerville donated this priceless legacy to the people of Australia.

 Popularity

-Lonely Planet travellers have rated the Australian Fossil and Mineral Museum as the #1 attraction of 27 in the Central West (New South Wales).
+The museum is a fun and educational destination for enthusiasts, families and education groups to explore the natural history of our planet.

+Study fossils in amber with a magnifying glass, use the microscope to see the details of specimens and discover what’s in the drawers of the fossil and mineral cabinets.